 The first step is to coat your hair in pomade.
 You can do this in a couple of different ways.
 The easiest approach is to take a few generous scoops of pomade and work it into your hair.
 Alternatively, you can lift your hair up with a comb and apply the pomade to your lifted hair, working it in and backward.

-Either way, to finish the pomade application, take a comb and comb backward, all the way down to your neck.
-This helps to even out the pomade and gives you a nice coating all over.
+Either way, to finish the pomade application, take a comb and comb backward, down to your neck.
+This helps to even out the pomade and gives you a nice coating.

 If you desire, you can part your hair.
 This is an optional step, so if you don’t want a part with your pompadour, go on to step 3.